I AM the haunted house…

 If you know me personally, or have read my previous blogs, you know that I have always been haunted.

-Mostly in the best ways—by the spirits of my grandmothers, by my soul family, by my guides who stand watch in the quiet hours and warn me when needed.
-Their presence… a calming hush in the room, a hand on my shoulder, a whisper of old wisdom, the fleeting glimpse of a familiar face.
+Mostly in the best ways—by the spirits of my grandmothers, by my soul family, by my guides who stand watch in the quiet hours and walk unseen by my side.
+Their presence is a calming hush in the room, a hand on my shoulder, a whisper of old wisdom, the fleeting glimpse of a familiar face.

-And then sometimes the haunting is darker, chilling, maybe a little scary.
-The shadow man who tormented me for years—and tormented my then three-year-old son…. or the fluorescent bulb that shattered against the door when I tried to escape.
-That electric, crawling sense of being watched by something ancient and menacing.
+On a few occasions the haunting has been darker, chilling, maybe a little scary.
+The shadow man who tormented me for years—and tormented my son when he was only three.
+Or the fluorescent bulb that shattered against the door when I tried to escape.

-I am the one who rattles the walls with old grief—the one who carries rooms inside of me that no one else has the strength to witness.
+And then sometimes—I feel like I myself am the haunting, rattling my inner walls with old grief—carrying rooms inside of me that no one else has the strength to witness.

 I have this recurring dream that shifts and changes ever so slightly over the years as I shift and change.
 In this dream, there is always a beautifully decayed gothic house with endless hidden rooms, winding passages that no one knows about but me, and a myriad of ghosts tucked away in every corner.

-Instead, I am filled with an obsessive, possessive feeling—this is MY place.
+Instead, I am filled with an possessive feeling—this is MY place.

-There’s a deep relief in being there, like coming back to one of my favorite places—this is MY sanctuary.
+There’s a deep sense of relief in being there, like coming back to a childhood home—though there’s always a slight edge to it.

 I wander through these secret passages almost every night.
-Mostly alone, though sometimes there are others with me—friends or family members, long gone from this mortal coil, that come to visit.
+Mostly alone, though sometimes there are others with me—friends or family members from the other side that come to visit.
 And when there is someone with me, I always warn them before entering, I tell them they can’t go into certain rooms, or open certain doors.

 “A violent ghost haunts the top floor.
 Never go up there—ever.
 He is pure rage.”